Jira Software modules

 Delete a record

-This action module deletes a particular record.
+This action module deletes the specified record.

 You specify the ID of the record.